 Get the names and contact information of anyone who can verify the details of your accident.
 You can also ask them what they saw.
 Take this information your legal representative when you have your initial consultation.
 They will follow up and obtain a detailed statement in writing.

 There aren’t always eyewitnesses to a slip and fall, and they aren’t always essential for winning your claim.
 However, when they are available, they add validity to your version of events.

 5. Insist on Filing an Accident Report

-If your slip and fall happens at a business, fill out an accident report.
+If your slip and fall happens at a business, fill out an accident report with the Fishers police department.
 Give a simple description of what happened and request a copy.
 This prevents the other side from claiming you didn’t take your accident seriously when it happened.

 6. Keep a Written Record of Details

 It’s easy to forget little details that could end up being a major issue when trying to prove your case.
 The property owner’s insurance company wants to pay you as little as possible.
 They might use your words against you or claim you said something that you didn’t.